section-engineering-education/engineering-education/content/articles/configuring-a-relational-database-server-on-aws/index.md

 ![Execute sql query](/engineering-education/configuring-a-relational-database-server-on-aws/mysql_create_table_query.png)

 ### Connecting to the RDS server with Python
-In this section , we will use the MySQL Connector Python module to communicate with the MySQL server.
+In this section, we will use the MySQL Connector Python module to communicate with the MySQL server.

 We need the following parameters to establish the connection: